 Qantas has still done well with this lounge, given its age.
 Sure, the interiors aren’t up to date anymore.
 But the WiFi is blazing fast, the bar is well-stocked and the individually-plated meals are tasty.
 We can’t ask for much more from a Qantas Club lounge.

-The Qantas Club, Adelaide was last modified: September 28th, 2021 by Brandon Loo
+Qantas Club, Adelaide was last modified: July 9th, 2024 by Brandon Loo